Maruoka Castle: Tokugawa shogunate

 After Shibata Katsutoyo died of illness during the Battle of Shizugatake in 1583, the castle was given to the Aoyama clan.
 However, the Aoyama sided with the Western Army under Ishida Mitsunari during the Battle of Sekigahara and were thus dispossessed by the victorious Tokugawa Ieyasu.
 Ieyasu awarded Echizen Province to his son, Yūki Hideyasu, who in turn created a 26,000 koku holding centered at Maruoka for his retainer, Imamura Moritsugu.
 In 1613, due to an O-Ie Sōdō within Fukui Domain, the Tokugawa shogunate raised Maruoka Domain to 40,000 koku and assigned it to Honda Narishige, the son of Honda Shigetsugu, one of Ieyasu's leading generals.
-Due to Honda Narishige's efforts at the Siege of Osaka in 1624, the kokudaka of the domain was further raised to 46,300 koku.
+Due to Honda Narishige's efforts at the Siege of Osaka in 1614, the kokudaka of the domain was further raised to 46,300 koku.
 His son and grandson completed the castle and the surrounding jōkamachi.
 However, his great-grandson, Honda Shigemasu was an alcoholic and incompetent, and was dispossessed by the shogunate in 1695.
 The Honda were replaced by Arima Kiyosumi, a descendant of the Kirishitan daimyō Arima Harunobu.
-The Arima clan continued to rule Maruoka for eighth generations until the abolition of the han system in July 1871 during the Meiji Restoration.
+The Arima clan continued to rule Maruoka for eighth generations until the abolition of the han system in July 1871 during the Meiji restoration.

 Meiji restoration

-After the Meiji restoration, almost all Japanese castles keeps and many other castle buildings around the country were demolished.
+After the Meiji restoration, almost all Japanese castle keeps and many other castle buildings around the country were demolished.
 In the case of Maruoka while many of the castle buildings were demolished and various gates, stone walls, and trees were sold off, the tenshu and castle grounds was purchased in 1901 by the town of Maruoka and became a park.
 The pentagonal moat surrounding the castle was gradually filled in and partly built between the late Taishō era to the early Shōwa era.

-The tenshu was registered as a national treasure on 30 January 1934.
+The tenshu was registered as a National Treasure on 30 January 1934.
 The tenshu collapsed due to the destruction of its stone base during the 1948 Fukui earthquake.
 In 1955 the base was rebuilt using 70% of the original pillars and about 60% of the original beams by installing a reinforced concrete frame and piling the original stones around it before re-erecting the tenshu on top.
 At that time, the structure of the windows on the top floor was changed from sliding doors to push-up windows.

-The castle was designated an Important Cultural Property in 1950.
+The castle was re-designated an Important Cultural Property in 1950 under the revised Law for Protection of Cultural Properties.
 A number of the castle gates also survive in private hands, including one at the temple of Kōzen-ji in Komatsu, Ishikawa and one at the temple of Renshō-ji in the city of Awara, Fukui.